OnlineJobVacanciesESSnetBigData/SURS_DomainScraper/README.md

-# scraping_JobPortals
+# SURS_DomainScraper
-Programs and documentation regarding scraping of Job Portals.
-This project runs in Python 3.4 or more.
+General programmes and documentation for scraping of an individual domain and its subpages.
+This project runs in Python 3.5 or more.
 It is **not** supported in Python 2.7.
 It also uses a *selenium* simulation browser.
 Without it, the project will not run correctly.

 In our case this is a Mozilla Firefox browser which additionally needs a geckodriver executable. **It is recommended that you use a browser of version 72.0.2 (Firefox Quantum) and a geckodriver version 0.26.0**